Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Post-Graduation Work Permit

-Upon graduation, many students are eligible to work in Canada under the Post-Graduate Work Permit Program (PGWPP).
+Upon graduation, international students may be eligible to work in Canada under the Post-Graduate Work Permit Program (PGWPP).
 To be eligible for the PGWPP, you must:

 • have a valid study permit.